-We also love their Red Speckled Easter Egg Combo (£20), which includes a milk chocolate Easter egg and six maple & pecan chocolates.
+We also love their Red Speckled Easter Egg Combo (£23), which includes a milk chocolate Easter egg and six maple & pecan chocolates.

-Fortnum & Mason Hand-Decorated White Chocolate Easter Egg, £45
+Fortnum & Mason Hand-Decorated White Chocolate Easter Egg, £50

 This stunning Easter egg is almost too beautiful to eat, but we’d give it a go.

 Handmade in England, this white chocolate creation is lovingly decorated with delicate sugar flowers.
-This is a splurge if you feel like treating yourself.

-Coco Chocolatier Golden Hen Milk Chocolate Eggs, £14.99
+Coco Chocolatier Golden Hen Milk Chocolate Eggs, £12.99

 This Easter gift wouldn’t look out of place in an art gallery – as the design is the work of talented artist Emer Tumilty.